Introduction

 Steps:

-Measure and mark the area of the cutout accurately.
+Measure and mark the area you want to cut out carefully.

-Drill a pilot hole inside the marked area to start the cut for a router or to insert the saw blade.
+Drill a pilot hole in the marked area to start your cut for the router or to insert the saw blade.

-Use a drywall saw or router to follow the markings and cut out the shape.
+Use a drywall saw or router to follow your markings and cut out the shape you need.

 Using a Drywall Saw and Router